For the moment, all of the Latin American music edited on this website is of the “popular” genre.

-Deciding into what sub-groups to classify Latin American “traditional popular” music is a little more complex than for most other areas of world music.
+Deciding into what sub-groups to classify this music is a little more complex than for most other areas of world music.
 This is because of the influence of European colonisation.

-Curiously, Astor Piazzolla (1921 – 1992), the greatest exponent of the modern Argentinian tango and Antonio Jobim (1927 – 1994), the creator of Bossa Nova were absolute contemporaries of each other (they lived and worked in exactly the same epoch).
-But whereas Jobim was the inventor of an entirely new style (Bossa Nova) in the 1960’s, Piazzolla, at almost exactly the same time, was a revolutionary who reformed and developed an older “traditional” style.
-Therefore, whereas Piazzolla’s music is found here in the “Traditional Music” (Tango) section, Bossa Nova music – a much more recent invention than the Tango form – is not considered as “traditional” music and can be found in the Jazz section.
+Curiously, Astor Piazzolla (1921-1992), the greatest exponent of the modern Argentinian tango and Antonio Jobim (1927-1994), the creator of Bossa Nova were absolute contemporaries of each other (they lived and worked in exactly the same epoch).
+But whereas Bossa Nova, invented by Jobim in the 1960’s was an entirely new style, Piazzolla, at almost exactly the same time, was a revolutionary who reformed and developed an older “traditional” style.
+Therefore, whereas Piazzolla’s music is found in the “Traditional Music” (Tango) section, Bossa Nova music – a much more recent invention than the Tango form – is not considered as “traditional” music and can be found in the Jazz section.